aws-samples/virtual-immersion-week-labs/cicd-eks-fargate/README.md

 ### Create the kubectl role.

 The pipeline will need to impersonate a role that is given system:masters privileges in the cluster.
-We start by replacing a placeholder in the **kubectl-role.json** file with your current account number.
+We start by replacing a placeholder in the **kubectl-role.json** file with your current account number, and creating the role using the AWS CLI and the patched file.
 The file is in the *virtual-immersion-week-labs/cicd-eks-fargate* directory in your Cloud9 environment.

-Then, we'll use the AWS CLI to create a role names **eks-cicd-lab-codebuild-kubectl-role** using the kubectl-role.json that you just modified.
+The role will be named **eks-cicd-lab-codebuild-kubectl-role**.

 ```
 AWS_ACCOUNT_ID=$(aws sts get-caller-identity | jq -r .Account)